Update: unfortunately, we’ve had to cancel this event.

 The 24 checkpoints are generally on the beginner and intermediate difficulty level, which is appropriate for a Vampire-O.

 At registration and check-in, we’ll give you a checkpoint map with a copy of the rules.
-Note: this is a change from previous years where we gave you the map right before the start.
+Note: this is different from all of our other club events, where we gave you the map right before the start.
 We usually have a lot of first-time orienteers at this event.
 Handing out maps earlier will help ensure that everyone gets a map, has time to understand the map and rules, and develop a plan before the start.

 Shortly before the start, we’ll go over the rules again and start handing out the punchcards.
 There will 4 randomly assigned vampires at the start of the race.
 At 7:00pm sharp, we’ll yell GO!, and everyone except the vampires can scatter into the night.
 At 7:02pm, we’ll release the vampires to go chase you!